remla24-team8/model-service/README.md

 Install `uv`.

+If the dependencies are not up to date, run first `uv pip compile pyproject.toml -o requirements.txt`.

 Install dependencies and the project using `uv pip sync requirements.txt`.

 Enter the venv using `. .venv/bin/activate` (or similar for your platform/shell).